eclipse-edc/docs/developer/wip/for-contributors/data-plane/custom-data-plane.md

 <!-- TOC -->

-When not running with an embedded data plane embedded, EDC uses the Data Plane Signaling protocol ([DPS](./data-plane-signaling/data-plane-signaling.md)) for the communication between control planes and data planes.
+When the data-plane is not embedded, EDC uses the Data Plane Signaling protocol ([DPS](./data-plane-signaling/data-plane-signaling.md)) for the communication between control plane and data plane.
 In this chapter we will see how to leverage on [DPS](./data-plane-signaling/data-plane-signaling.md) for writing a custom data plane from scratch.

 Just as example this chapter contains JS snippet using `express` as web framework.